 Dates to remember in 2020 in Turkey and Istanbul

-Here is the list of the important dates of 2020 in Turkey and in Istanbul which will help you organize your trip according to the key dates of this year, do not forget to notify us or write to us if you think that something is missing or if you want more information:
+Here is the list of the important dates of 2020 in Turkey and in Istanbul which will help you organize your trip according to the key dates of this year.
+Do not hesitate to notify us or write to us if you think that something is missing or if you want more information:

-March 5 to 8 – Sonar Istanbul: the third edition of Sonar Istanbul will take place from March 5 to March 8 at the Zorlu Performing Arts Center.
+March 5 to 8 – Sonar Istanbul / Canceled: the third edition of Sonar Istanbul will take place from March 5 to March 8 at the Zorlu Performing Arts Center.
 Once again music, creativity, and technology will come together for an unforgettable experience.
 On the program, around thirty-live artists, exhibitions, shows, and many more!
 Find the program here: sonaristanbul.com

-April 10 to 21 – Istanbul Film Festival: the 39th edition of the Istanbul Film Festival invites moviegoers between April 10-21 to discover a selection of local and international films in competition this year.
+April 10 to 21 – Istanbul Film Festival / Canceled: the 39th edition of the Istanbul Film Festival invites moviegoers between April 10-21 to discover a selection of local and international films in competition this year.
 In addition to the films, you will be offered activities and workshops across the city.
-To know more: Istanbul Film Festival
+To know more about the festival: Istanbul Film Festival

-April 12 – Orthodox Easter: Christians in Istanbul are predominantly Orthodox and Easter is perhaps their most important religious holiday.
+April 12 – Orthodox Easter / Canceled: Christians in Istanbul are predominantly Orthodox and Easter is perhaps their most important religious holiday.
 On this Orthodox Easter Sunday therefore, religious events are to be expected across the city, especially towards the Ecumenical Patriarchate located in Fener!

 April 23 – National Sovereignty and Children’s Day (holiday): April 23rd in Turkey is children’s day, many people go to lay wreaths on the monuments of Mustafa Kemal Ataturk, the founder of the Turkish Republic.
 The largest ceremony takes place at the Ataturk Mausoleum in Ankara.
 Because Atatürk dedicated the Turkish Republic to children, Turkish schoolchildren sit in Parliament for the day and symbolically rule the country.
 They elect a president who then speaks to the country on national television.
 Children’s festivals are held across the country.
 The state-run Turkish Radio and Television Company (TRT) brings children aged 8 to 14 from different countries of the world to Turkey.
 These children spend a week with Turkish families and participate in children’s festivals, which culminate in a gala on April 23rd.